 You may be able to find a simple asset utilization ratio calculator online but that will only be as good as the inputs you are able to provide.
 Simple calculators may help you get a better baseline understanding of where your asset utilization falls today but it will not provide you the tools you need to make meaningful changes to asset utilization over time.

 Leveraging a logistics platform, like TRUX, is a great way to ensure your team has the tools they need to be successful at improving asset utilization.
 Poor utilization costs construction companies money.
 Logistics platforms help ensure that your fleet of trucks stays deployed and active.
 They also provide your team with the practical tools needed to implement changes over time.
+If you need help creating your plan, download our FREE guide and see big changes in the next three months.

 Understanding equipment ratios, being able to react more quickly to fully leverage your assets, and using technology to help your team can help you make the most of your fixed assets.
 If you are interested in learning more about how logistics platforms are helping construction companies create better fleet asset utilization, schedule a call with one of our logistics specialists today.